RobertGregg/CellularPotts.jl/README.md

 - An ⊗ I(m) + I(n) ⊗ Am ≠ Am ⊗ I(n) + I(m) ⊗ An when n≠m
 - [Metagraphs.jl](https://github.com/JuliaGraphs/MetaGraphs.jl) saves attributes as `Dict{Symbol, Any}` which leads to a lot of type instability
   - The upside is you can dynamically add any number of attributes
-- Cells on opposite borders without periodic boundaries will disconnect medium
+- A wall of cells expanding across a grid without periodic boundaries will disconnect medium (location with no cell present)
 - If you see an offset array, its just to give medium a zero index (so cell 1 can have index 1)

 ## Major Improvements

-- [ ] Introduce cell properties
+- [ ] Introduce more cell properties
   - [x] Division
   - [ ] Death
   - [ ] Active movement